American Studies

 Junior YearCredits

-Literature Option - Literature Concentration Students must take all 3
+Literature Option - Literature Concentration Students must take 3

 LIT 308 - Multicultural Literature